• Skip to primary navigation

 In my opinion, 85-87% lean is optimal.
 This results in a moist, tender cabbage roll, with no apparent residual fat.

-I personally like my cabbage roll sauce to have a decidedly sweet note; however, if you prefer yours less so, you can adjust the sugar accordingly.
+Sweetness Level: The amount of sugar needed depends both on the amount of sugar in the tomato sauce you use and your personal preferences.
+I like my cabbage roll sauce to have a decidedly sweet note; however, if you prefer yours less so, adjust the sugar accordingly.

 DO NOT omit the sugar entirely; you need to use enough to offset the tomato sauce's acidity.